AhmadHoseiny/Piano/README.md

 # Piano
 It's a simulation of a piano song through mixing and matching frequencies.
 Fourier analysis is applied for filtering and noise cancellation purposes.
-To run the project:
-1)Download spyder (anaconda3) environment
-2)Make sure that you have sounddevice module installed in your environment
+Make sure to have sounddevice module installed before running the project